 • All Parkway trails, and

 • All other sections of the motor route in North Carolina and Virginia, except for a road closure from Milepost 115.5 to Milepost 135.9, from Explore Park Access Rd. to Adney Gap, due to multiple road hazards.
-For more information about this road closure and the timeline for repairs, please visit our road conditions page.
+For more information about this road closure and the timeline for repairs, please visit our road conditions page or the NPS Real-Time Road Closure Map.
+Directions for how to detour around the closure can be found here.

 With public health in mind or due to maintenance concerns, the following seasonal visitor facilities remain closed: